rust-lang/measureme/crox/Readme.md

 ## Getting started

-1. Obtain a sample recorded using `measurme`.
+1. Obtain a sample recorded using `measureme`.
 For example, using the self-profiler in `rustc`:

 ```